 Let us say for this piece the debate between which type of battery is better was won by team Lithium.
 We considered and researched Lithium RV batteries to find the best on the market to recommend.
 For our decisions we compared battery life, cost, conditions, and customer satisfaction.

-Our pick: Battle Born Lithium 100Ah
+Battle Born Lithium 100Ah

 The makers of Battle Born batteries state their goal is to power the ideal RV experience.
 The Battle Born line of batteries are built to perform better, last longer, and provide the maximum power when needed.
 The selection of products available from this US-based company is right for every camper, from weekend adventures or those living a full motorcoach life on the road.
 Battle Born designed their batteries to serve as replacements for the most common lead acid batteries on the market, so they are available in 12-volt or 24-volt sizes.
 Customers note Battle Born deep cycle lithium batteries supply up to three times more power and charge up to five times faster than traditional lead-acid battery.
 Battle Born products come with a 10-year warranty, which is among the highest on the market.